-Method: 100 mg of a moisture-free sample was digested in triplicate on a digestion rack using 0.5g of the digestion mixture (98 parts K2 SO4 + 2 parts CUSO4) and 2ml of concentrated H2So4.
+Method: 100 mg of a moisture-free sample was digested in triplicate on a digestion rack using 0.5g of the digestion mixture (potassium sulphate and copper sulphate in the ratio of 9:1) and 2ml of concentrated H2So4.
 The sample was left uncooked until it turned clear.
 Simultaneously, a test tube with blank reagent was run.
 In order to make it alkaline, 10ml of 40% NaOH was added and the mixture was further diluted.
 During the distillation process, ammonia vapor was collected in a conical flask containing 25 milliliters of 4 percent boric acid and two drops of indicator.
 Using 0.1N HCl in a conical flask, the entire material was titrated until a pink end point was reached.
 The quantity of HCl used was recorded for the titration value and was subsequently computed using the following formula: